Reddit Scraper

 maxComments: 0only when you really need every reply.
 Popular AskReddit threads can have 50,000+ comments; capping at a few hundred is usually plenty. - Mix sources in one run.
 Combine

-subreddits,searches, andstartUrlsin a single input to consolidate data into one dataset and pay one bill. - NSFW is on by default.
-Toggle
+subreddits,searches, andstartUrlsin a single input to consolidate data into one dataset and pay one bill. - NSFW is filtered out by default.
+Over-18 posts and subreddits are dropped unless you turn

 Pricing